cgaueb/MFR/README.md

 ## Aim

-The goals of this github account are:
+The goals of this github repository are to:
-- Present formally the MFR pipeline, identifying the construction strategies, image operation categories and their mapping to the respective applications.
-- Offer publications and multimedia content related to the MFR research area.
+- Offer a centralised location that contains source code and examples of the MFR-related research that has been done by the [CG AUEB Group](http://graphics.cs.aueb.gr).
-- Provide several open source projects that examine the underlying construction mechanisms of MFR solutions and their applications, ranging from order-independent transparency to global illumination.
+- Provide a generalised MFR framework for prototyping constructions methodologies and their applications, ranging from order-independent transparency to global illumination and data visualisation.
 (TBD)

 ## Pipeline